VEckardt/IntegritySTeF/README.md

 # IntegritySTeF
-Setup Testing Framework for PTC Integrity
+Functional Setup Testing Framework for PTC Integrity

 It uses Fitnesse, a Java Wiki for the test execution.